2022IsHere/Embedded-linux/lab7/Readme.md

 ```
 Status should contain states <b>loaded, enabled, running</b>

-<b>You must copy default index page `cp /usr/share/lighttpd/index.html /var/www/html/`</b>

-Additionally, you should be able to see default placeholder page with browser at raspi IP:  http://xx.xx.xx.xx
+You should be able to see the default placeholder page with browser at raspi IP:  http://xx.xx.xx.xx
 Note that this must be http, so if browser forces to use https there will be no connection.

-QUESTION #1: Take a screenshot of browser that shows placeholder page served from raspi.
+QUESTION #1: From the VM, get default page content to file using ``curl http://x.x.x.x > result1.html``, put it into lab7/results repo path, commit and push.

 If you have problems here, jump to [troubleshooting](#troubleshooting)

 ## Step 2: Understanding server configuration

-The server main config file can be edited with
+The server main config file is named `lighttpd.conf`.
+Find it using `sudo find / -name filename`, and edit the file as root user
 ```
-pi@raspberrypi:~ $ sudo nano /etc/lighttpd/lighttpd.conf
+pi@raspberrypi:~ $ sudo nano /path-to-config/lighttpd.conf
 ```
 It is always a recommended practise to make sure you understand how the setup behaves when something goes wrong.
 So, the first step before making any more complex changes to configuration, we make an intentional error there and check that we see proper ewrror messages.
 So, add the following line anywhere in config file: